zephraph/mustate/README.md

   );
 }

-// Lastly, you can subscribe to "slices" of state by passing a selector to
+// You can subscribe to "slices" of state by passing a selector to
 // useStore.
 The component will only be re-rendered when that portion of state
 // changes.
 function Label() {
-  const count = useStore(state => state.count);
+  const count = useStore(store, state => state.count);
   return <p>The count is {count}</p>;
 }